Carol Moseley Braun: 2011 campaign for mayor of Chicago

-Additionally, Mosely Braun suffered from a poorly run campaign.
+Additionally, Moseley Braun suffered from a poorly run campaign.
 There was internal conflict within Moseley Braun's campaign organization.
 Her candidacy was also plagued by gaffes, including missed interviews and an inability to provide a sufficient explanation for her past financial problems.
 However, the most serious debacle came in a debate on January 30, 2011, when Moseley Braun accused another candidate, Patricia Van-Pelt Watkins, of "being strung out on crack" for 20 years.
 Van-Pelt Watkins had once been addicted to cocaine, but had been clean for 30 years.
 This attack on Van-Pelt Watkins backfired and was detrimental to Moseley Braun's own candidacy.
 Braun's campaign, which had never gained much traction, began to bleed what support it had after she made this attack, with many former supporters fleeing to support Emanuel instead.

 As a candidate, Moseley Braun opposed moving the city to having an elected school board.
 Moseley Braun also criticized frontrunner Rahm Emanuel's tax proposals, arguing that they would fail to assist poorer Chicagoans.
 She also accused Emanuel of having numerous times voted against Congressional Black Caucus proposals that would have assisted lower-income families.
 As a candidate, Braun also placed an emphasis on her governmental experience and her ties to the city's black community.

 On February 22, 2011, Moseley Braun came in fourth in the field of six, receiving about nine percent of the vote.
 In her concession speech, she remarked that her young niece could become the first female mayor of Chicago, despite the fact that Jane Byrne had already served as Chicago's first female mayor.

-Subsequent activities
+Later political activities

 In the 2016 Democratic U.S. Senate primary in Maryland, Moseley Braun endorsed Donna Edwards.
 In the 2019 Chicago mayoral election runoff, Moseley Braun endorsed Toni Preckwinkle.
 In the 2023 Chicago mayoral election runoff, Moseley Braun endorsed Brandon Johnson.